Chesapeake Bay impact crater: Discovery

 In 1993, data from oil exploration revealed the extent of the crater.

 Effects on local rivers

 The continual slumping of the rubble within the crater has affected the flow of the rivers and shaped the Chesapeake Bay.
-The impact crater created a long-lasting topographic depression which helped predetermine the course of local rivers and the eventual location of the Chesapeake Bay.
+The impact crater created a long-lasting topographic depression that helped predetermine the course of local rivers and the eventual location of the Chesapeake Bay.
 Most important for present-day inhabitants of the area, the impact disrupted aquifers.
 The present freshwater aquifers lie above a deep salty brine, remnants of 100- to 145-million-year-old Early Cretaceous North Atlantic seawater, making the entire lower Chesapeake Bay area susceptible to groundwater contamination.